MODELLING SYSTEM REQUIREMENTS

 When a conflict is detected by STIMULUS, simulation stops and conflicting requirements are automatically highlighted.

 Once the code has been developed, STIMULUS can check its compliance to the textual requirements.
-Using block diagrams, you can build a test environment where requirements are turned into test observers, or oracles.
+Using block diagrams, you can build a test environment where requirements are turned into test observers, and the System Under Test is imported as a DLL.

 STIMULUS can import any kind of external code as a black-box system-under-test.